-While we are keen to promote sport in all it’s forms we do put on running events.
+While we are keen to promote sport in all its forms we do put on running events.
 Obviously, if you should feel unwell or become injured then you may need to walk but we do not encourage entries from anyone planning to walk the entire route at the outset.
 Our marshals are all volunteers and are on site from about 8am and we don’t feel it is fair to make them stay longer than they need to.
 Please note there is a 3 hour cut off time for the half-marathon.
 After that time signage will be taken down and you may not get a chip time.
 If it looks like you will not make the cut-off the last runner marshal will discuss the options with you.

 Where can I leave my bags?

-We operate manned baggage at all of our runs.
+When possible we operate manned baggage at our runs.
 To make use of this facility you will be asked to attach one of our labels or stickers to your possessions with your name, mobile and race number on.
 Possessions will only be returned on presentation of your race number.
 To prevent small items such as keys or wallets becoming separated from any items of clothing we recommend bringing a bag to keep everything together.
 NB valuables are left at your own risk.